*Fellowship applications for 2015–2016 are now closed.*

 Fellowship enquires may be directed to email@example.com or 310-206-8552.

 Our current postdoctoral fellowships include:

 Ahmanson-Getty Postdoctoral Fellowships

-This theme-based resident fellowship program, established with the support of the Ahmanson Foundation of Los Angeles and the J. Paul Getty Trust, is designed to encourage the participation of junior scholars in the Center's yearlong core programs.
+The theme-based resident fellowship program, established with the support of the Ahmanson Foundation and the J. Paul Getty Trust, is designed to encourage the participation of junior scholars in the Center's yearlong core programs.

-Scholars will need to have received their doctorates in the last six years, (no earlier than July 1, 2007 and no later than September 30, 2013).
+Scholars must have received their doctorates in the last six years (no earlier than 1 July 2009 and no later than 30 September 2015).
 Scholars whose research pertains to the announced theme are eligible to apply.
 Fellows are expected to make a substantive contribution to the Center’s workshops and seminars.
 Awards are for three consecutive quarters in residence at the Clark.

-Stipend: $39,264 for the three-quarter period together with paid medical benefits for scholar and dependents.
+Stipend: $42,840 for the three-quarter period including paid medical benefits for scholar and dependents.

 Fellowship support is available to scholars with research projects that require work in any area of the Clark's collections.
 Applicants must hold a Ph.D. degree or have equivalent academic experience.
 Awards are for periods of one to three months in residence.